otacon239/PS_HelloWorld/tutorial/tutorial.md

 ```
 screen.
 Then, connect your computer to that WiFi access point.
 There will be no internet connection unless you also have an ethernet connection.
 Once connected, open the http://192.168.4.1 URL the browser of your choice and click the "Upload!" button.
 Then navigate to the `build` folder and choose our `ps_hello.bin`.
 Once uploaded, press any button on the PS and choose hello-world from the list.

-Technically you can change this file to the .spp extension if you want, but the device recognizes the .bin extension without any issue, so I personally just use the .bin.
+Technically you can change this file to the .app extension if you want, but the device recognizes the .bin extension without any issue, so I personally just use the .bin.

 If we did everything right, when you select the ps_hello app, it should pause for just a brief moment, then return to the same WiFi screen we saw earlier.
 Success! (unless not, in which case, good luck and use your [resources](#hitthebooks)!)